Maoyeedy/unity-serve-cli/README.md

 npm start
 ```

-The server will start at http://localhost:8080
+The server will by default start at http://localhost:8080

 ## 4. Play the builds